City Grows provides urban oasis in Upper Lawrenceville

 A seasoned gardener herself, Logan says that Lawrenceville was the first and only neighborhood she considered launching a business in.
 As it turns out, she’s a real estate veteran, and a wise one at that.
 A woman after our own hearts.

-“I actually chose [Lawrenceville] before I even found this particular spot,” Logan says of her Butler Street space.
+“I actually chose [Lawrenceville] before I even found this particular spot [on Butler Street],” she says.
 “And that’s because there’s so much advancement in urban gardening going on in the area.

 “The young folks that moved in here are really going back to the roots.
 They’re doing their own gardens, they’re raising chickens, they’re keeping bees.
 They’re doing all kinds of cool stuff.”

-This shift in the neighborhood’s demographic is recent, but rapid.
-In the past year, Lawrenceville has welcomed a slew of new businesses and residents to its community, and continues to make local headlines for its redevelopment and real estate efforts.
-In particular, Upper Lawrenceville, or the 10th Ward, has seen dramatically positive changes in very little time.
+The neighborhood’s demographic shift is recent, but rapid.
+In the past few years alone, Lawrenceville has welcomed a slew of new businesses and residents to its community, and continues to make local headlines for its redevelopment and real estate efforts.
+In particular, Upper Lawrenceville has seen dramatically positive changes in very little time.

-As City Grows’ home base continues to grow and develop, we’ve got a feeling the down-to-earth urban oasis — and its lively inventory — will be doing the same.
+As the area continues to develop, we’ve got a feeling that its resident urban oasis will be doing the same.

-↑ Sold year-round and made locally, City Grows’ dried wreaths are entirely edible, from garlic bulbs to chili peppers.
+↑ Sold year-round, City Grows’ dried wreaths are made locally with garlic bulbs, chili peppers, and other edibles.
 “If you hang them in the kitchen, you can cook with them,” says Logan.